quangthangisme/tp/docs/DeveloperGuide.md

 * 2a.
 User lacks write permissions.
     * 2a1.
 TC displays an error message.

       Use case ends.

 * 2b.
 Cannot create timestamped directory.
     * 2b1.
 TC attempts to use alternative naming.
     * 2b2.
-If alternative naming fails:
-        * TC displays an error message.
+If alternative naming fails, TC displays an error message.

       Use case ends.